paulocode/users/README.md

-# users
+# persons

-A users/persons list with data from Fakerapi
+A persons list with data from Fakerapi

 ## Implementation notes
 * Fakerapi returns a new set of persons per call.
 This is used to implement pagination.
 As a result, new users are shown every refresh.